uilianries/imgui/Getting-Started.md

 ## Preamble

+This is a Tutorial for getting Dear ImGui integrated in your application.

-**Build and run one of the examples application, play around with it.**
+Before anything, **Build and run one of the examples application, play around with it.**
 <BR>With Visual Studio, open `examples/imgui_examples.sln`.
 XCode projects and Makefiles are also often provided.
 <BR>You may not have all of the corresponding SDKs installed as we support many systems, but you should get some working out of the box.